Uiugkhbkhbkg/ZygiskNextPro/README.md

 # **Warning: This project contains malicious code.
 Do not use it!**

 ## Important Notice:
-This project was originally created for recording and learning purposes, but has been tampered with by someone pretending to be official, who inserted malicious code into it. **Do not use this in any production environment or on personal devices**.
+This project was originally tampered with by an individual pretending to be official, who inserted malicious code into it.
+I have simply forked this repository to serve as a warning. **Do not use this in any production environment or on personal devices**.
 The code may cause data loss, device damage, or leak personal information.

 ## Malicious Behavior Details:
-- An attacker, pretending to be official, inserted harmful functionality into the code that could negatively affect your system.
+- An individual posing as an official contributor inserted harmful functionality into the code that could negatively affect your system.
-- This project contains significant security vulnerabilities.
+- This project contains serious security risks.
 Using this code puts your device at risk of unknown issues.
-- The modified version of this project records this malicious behavior, warning others not to download or use this version.
+- This fork is provided solely as a warning, so others are aware of the malicious code that has been added.

 **If you've attempted to use this project, please stop immediately and remove it from your system.**
 # Zygisk Next Pro